Lipsmacking Liquor for Lovers of Liquorice – Don PX Toro de Albalá Reserva 1983

 “I also think it works with perfectly with Brownies and Chocolate Cheesecake…. indulgence !!!!”

-If you like liquorice, other fortified wines you could try would be:
+If you like strong tastes like liquorice, other fortified wines you could try would be:

 • Sandeman LBV port 2009 – this Late Bottled Vintage also tastes a little of tobacco and red fruit